This blog was originally published in January 2022 and was updated in October 2023

-Your patients’ data is at the heart of your ability to provide quality, responsive care – and protecting that data is critically important, particularly as you undergo the process of EHR data migration.
+Your patients’ data is at the heart of your ability to provide quality, responsive care – and protecting that data is critically important, particularly as you undergo the process of EHR migration.

-- Review your existing data to determine whether it needs to be cleaned up before migrating.
+Review your existing data to determine whether it needs to be cleaned up before migrating.
 Duplications and outdated information should be reduced and eliminated where possible.

-- Establish a workflow process for the migration as well as for ongoing data input and maintenance once the transition is complete.
+Establish a workflow process for the migration as well as for ongoing data input and maintenance once the transition is complete.

 Once the transition is complete, your patient data will be maintained on an external server rather than a physical machine within your practice.
 You and your team will be able to access the data seamlessly and quickly while you spend more time focused on your patients, providing the quality care they deserve and expect from your new practice.